 1) Truly believe that nothing in this world is limited.

-Time is precious and we place a great deal of our value towards it.
+Time is precious and we place a great deal of our value on it.
 But in order to be truly happy, we need to be confident in the fact that nothing in this world is limited.
 There are always opportunities around us on a daily basis.
 So much so that we tend to miss hundreds of them without realizing or being conscious of it.
 So if one fails.
 Do not worry… There will always be other opportunities.

-2) Detach yourself from expectation.
+2) Detach yourself from expectations.

-One of the worst things we can ever do is to expect anything, because nothing rarely ever happens in the way that we imagine.
+One of the worst things we can ever do is to expect anything because nothing rarely ever happens in the way that we imagine.
 It’s what makes life worth living since it’s life’s mysteries that compel us to continue moving forward.
 Put failure or rejection in the back of your mind.
 If you go about life not expecting anything and truly believe that your happiness and contentment comes from you and only you.
-Rejection will seem non existent.
+Rejection will seem non-existent.

-A happy and self-confident person will never feel long term disappointment due to these 2 main points.
-And i truly believe that in order to begin developing it, you must first create an abundance mindset and one in which your happiness doesn’t require external validation or acceptance.
+A happy and self-confident person will never feel long-term disappointment due to these 2 main points.
+And I truly believe that in order to begin developing it, you must first create an abundance mindset and one in which your happiness doesn’t require external validation or acceptance.

-You will over time, develop a ‘Zen’ like state where nothing will affect you, and will begin to see the world in ways you never saw before.
+You will over time, develop a ‘Zen’ like state where nothing will affect you and will begin to see the world in ways you never saw before.

-This will take hard work and commitment, which i’m now certain you wouldn’t want any other way based on your new found understanding. 🙂
+This will take hard work and commitment, which I’m now certain you wouldn’t want any other way based on your newfound understanding.